-The Company Secretary

-JS Bank Limited

-Shaheen Commercial Complex

-Dr. Ziauddin Ahmed Road
+The Company Secretary JS Bank Limited Shaheen Commercial Complex Dr. Ziauddin Ahmed Road P.O.

-P.O.
 Box 4847 Karachi 74200 Pakistan

-I/We of being memb er(s) of JS Bank Limited holding g

-Ordinaryshare sasper Register Folio No/CDC/A/o :No hereby appoint

-of or failing him of as m ny / our proxy to

-attend, act and d vote for me / us and on my / ou ır behalf at the 17th A annual General Meeting of the e Bank to be held

-on March 29, 2 2023 and / or any adjournment t hereof.

-- / our hand / seal this day one of (name & address) of 2023 signed by
+I/We of being member(s) of JS Bank Limited holding OrdinarysharesasperRegis sterFolioNo/CDC/A/cNo herebyappoint of or failing him of as my / our proxy to attend, act and vote for me e / us and on my / our beha alf at the 17th Annual General Meeting g of the Bank to be held on March 29, 2023 and / c or any adjournment thereo f.
+As witness my / our hand / seal this day of 2023 signed by in the presence of (name & & address)

-Witness: Г 1
+Witness:

-1. Name: Signature on Rs.
+1. Name:Address Signature on Rs.
 5/- Revenue Stamp

-Address

-CNIC or The signature should

-Passport No. agree with the specimen registered with the Bank
+CNIC or Passport No The signature should agree with the specimen registered with the Bank

 Signature

 Witness:

 2. Name:

 Address

 CNIC or

 Passport No.

 Signature